Calculating the Gross Square Footage of Living Area: Simple, Right?!

 A prime example is assessors may measure a New England home as 1.75 story building while the exterior measurements and the interior measurements and ceiling height measurements may constitute the property being a full 2 story building.

-With all the confusion that can be create in what is the square footage of your listing, its no wonder that many real estate agents opt not to measure the property, but take the information from a secondary source.
+It does get confusing for the un-trained.
+So, it's no wonder that many real estate agents opt not to measure the property, but take the information from a secondary source.

 However that secondary source may not be the best representation of the property for an MLS listing.